wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 # CI/CD

-Devant provides a streamlined continuous integration and continuous deployment (CI/CD) experience to deploy applications and services efficiently across multiple environments.
+Devant provides a streamlined continuous integration and continuous deployment (CI/CD) experience to deploy integrations and services efficiently across multiple environments.

-Devant creates environments for each project, where all components within the project share the environments.
+Devant creates environments for each project, where all integrations within the project share the environments.
 An environment is an isolated deployment area with restricted network and resource access.
 Services deployed in one environment cannot communicate with services deployed in another.

 The Devant cloud data plane provides two default environments (i.e., development and production).
 However, if you are in a private data plane organization, you can customize and create multiple environments based on your requirements.

-Devant adopts a *build once, deploy many* strategy to manage components across multiple environments.
-An application is built only once (i.e., per commit if automatic build on commit is enabled or based on the selected commit during a manual build).
+Devant adopts a *build once, deploy many* strategy to manage integrations across multiple environments.
+An integration is automatically built per commit.
 Then it is promoted to subsequent environments.
 This allows testing changes in lower, non-production environments like development before promoting the build to production.

-Devant injects configurations and secrets that you maintain at the environment level into components at runtime.
+Devant injects configurations and secrets that you maintain at the environment level into integrations at runtime.
 This ensures a strict separation of environment-specific configurations from source code.
 Although configurations can vary across environments, the code and the built container remain unchanged.
 Configurations and secrets include:

 - Resource credentials to a database, cache, or other backing services.
 - Credentials to external cloud services such as Amazon S3 or external APIs.